Policy

 Student Attitudes to School Survey

 The department coordinates the Student Attitudes to School Survey which is conducted annually in term 2.
 All students in years 4 to 12 are invited to participate.
-The survey asks students about their thoughts and feeling in relation to their school, family, friends, health, and wellbeing (including bullying).
+The survey asks students about their thoughts and feelings in relation to their school, family, friends, health, and wellbeing (including bullying).
 Student answers are anonymous and are used by the department to help improve student outcomes, safety and wellbeing in schools.

 Contact: school.performance.data@education.vic.gov.au